 According to a study by researchers at the National Institutes of Health of the United States (NIH) and published in the Journal of Adolescent Health (Journal of Adolescent Health in free translation from English)More than two-thirds of young adults with HIV would present asymptomatic cognitive deterioration that, while not interfering with the daily activities, could affect several cognitive domains such as memory or motor skills.
 The risk of developing such complications would be reduced while maintaining good control of infection and to avoid heavy drinking.

 Neuro-cognitive deterioration associated with HIV has been an important topic of study in recent years (see La Noticia delDía 16 / 07 / 2013), given its high incidence and how it can affect the quality of life of people who suffer from it.
 However, until the present study, this complication had not been investigated in young adults.
 Considering that this group is affected by more than a third of the new infections, investigating the presence of neuro-cognitive deterioration in this age group was a relevant social need.

 To clarify this point, the researchers counted on the participation of 200 young adults with HIV, aged between 18 and 24 years.
-Participants were not in treatmentantiretroviraland had received the diagnosis of infection during the two years prior to its inclusion in the trial.
+The participants were not undergoing treatment antiretroviral and had been diagnosed with the infection during the two years prior to their inclusion in the trial.

 All participants took a battery of tests that assessed various neuro-cognitive areas such as memory, attention, different motor skills (coordination, balance, etc.) and verbal ability and reading.
 We also included questions about the use of recreational drugs and healthy habits.